-In 2011, social housing comprised 2.1% of the total housing stock in Knox, compared with a metropolitan average, 2.9%.
+In 2016, social housing comprised 2% of the total housing stock in Knox, compared with a metropolitan average, 2.6% (a decline since 2011 when the level was 2.1% and 2.9% respectively).
 Knox has an identified shortage of social housing relative to current and projected future demand.
-The shortfall was estimated at 460 dwellings in 2016 and is projected to increase to 860 dwellings by 2036 if no action is taken to increase supply.
-The percentage of affordable housing need that can be met by social housing and affordable private rental housing in Knox declined from 85% in 2011 to 83% by 2014, and is projected to decline further to 70% by 2036 if supply is not increased.
-Knox City Council has estimated that between 35 and 95 new social housing dwellings would be needed each year in order to meet future demand.
+The shortfall was assessed at 390 dwellings in 20165 and is projected to increase to 860 dwellings by 2036 if no action is taken to increase supply.
+The percentage of affordable housing need that can be met by social housing and affordable private rental housing in Knox declined from 86% in 2010 to 83% by 2014 and 82% in 2016, and is currently projected to decline further to 69% by 2036 if supply is not increased.6 Knox City Council has estimated that between 43 and 106 new social housing dwellings would be needed each year depending on the time span desired to meet current and future low cost housing needs.7